Let’s face it.

-Create your budget, know exactly what you have to spend each month – and spend less.
+So create your budget.
+Know exactly what you have to spend each month – and spend less.

-It may mean trading in that nice car for something more reasonable.
+It may mean trading in your nice car for something more reasonable.

 Or downsizing to a home that you can actually afford.

-Living within your means is so much more than spending less than you earn.
+Working towards a debt free lifestyle means so much more than spending less than you earn.

 It means managing your money instead of letting it manage you.